beckerej/CS-595_CPD/Applications/calculator/README.md

 ## Getting Started

+0. Run npm install to correctly download the `node_modules` packages.
-1. To build the program, you must use `react-native init calculator`
+1. To build the program, you must use `react-native init calculator`.

 ## Deployment